-Do you have benefits of change from rubber belts to workable caterpillar?
+Do you have benefits of change from rubber belts to the workable caterpillar?
 This photo’s under 2 belts are rubber.
-The top side is workable optional one.
-Mold of both of them are excellent so not much inferior for the rubber type.
+The top side is a workable optional one.
+The mold of both of them is excellent so not much inferior for the rubber type.
 You think workable track assembly is troublesome, but it’s no big deal once you get used to it.

-Recently, Tamiya’s rubber parts are adhere to use plastic cement so I thought it’s OK for these parts.
-But all the parts were peeling….
-My ascetic monk like detailed work was in vain.
+Recently, Tamiya’s rubber parts adhere to use plastic cement so I thought it’s OK for these parts.
+But all the parts were peeling… My ascetic monk like detailed work was in vain.
 It’s OK with considerable strength to use the instant adhesive.

 The main hatch is movable, open and shut.
 Because the periscope guard on turret left side and the main hatch base parts plastic was not enough flow in a metal mold, I adjusted with epoxy putty.

 I’ll set up this Alpine US AFV figure next to this M41.
 This figure quality is excellent, about to start moving lively.
 I’m not sure to paint like sample painting, it’s almost impossible but I’ll do my best.

 Basic paint.
 All is lacquer paint, Mr.Hobby color, up to this point.
 I tried to airbrush with black on the road wheels, but after all, I will have to retouch all the miss painting part, so the only easy part, I airbrushed.